jelledelaender/OUProxyAnalyzer/README.md

 ## Intro

-This software helps in processing and analysing data collected via proxy software and DNS requests This project is written in Ruby and exists in multiple smaller projects.
+This software helps in processing and analysing data collected via proxy software and DNS requests This project is written in Ruby and exists in multiple smaller scripts.

 ### Process Requests

 When an application in scope was tested, a proxy setup kept track of all requests.
-The overview of all requests was also exported as a CSV list (see example.csv for an example).
+The overview of all requests was also exported as a CSV list (see example_proxy.csv for an example).
-This process_request.rb script was made to analyze all requests to get initial insight.
+The process_request.rb script was made to analyse all requests to get initial insight.

-The script will return a list of all domains that was contacted by the application, and how many times.
+The script will return a list of all domains that were contacted by the application and how many times.
 It also verifies if a secure connection or plain text connection was used.

-This data will give some information about the setup, and if any trackers were used.
+This data will give some information about the setup and if any trackers were used.

 Usage:
 `ruby process_requests.rb <csv_file.csv> <optional: filter_ip>`

-The script has 2 parameters.
-The first one is the export file, like example.csv The filter_ip is optional and can be used to filter the dataset by all requests from this IP
+The script has two parameters.
+The first one is the export file, e.g. example_proxy.csv The filter_ip is optional and can be used to filter the dataset by all requests from the given IP, to ensure you only process requests that were made from this IP.

 Example output: